 Some bugs have long legs; others look like they have funny shoes on, while others might stink the place up for an hour.
 Bugs come in all shapes, colors, and sizes.
-They can also do an amazing array of tricks and even hide in plain sight.
+They can also do fantastic tricks and even hide in plain sight.
 To say bugs are interesting is an understatement.
 They are similar to what having tiny aliens walking around everywhere must be like.
 Bugs even come with their very own superpowers in one way or another.
 Some even have amazingly long antennae!
 Can you guess why?
 Let’s find out!

 1. Asian Longhorn Beetles (Anoplophora glabripennis)